scottishgovernment/economicactionplan.mygov.scot/pages/sustainability/2-climate-neutral.md

 ![Scotland's wave energy programme is the world's largest and has supported 84 projects worth over £30 million](/assets/images/infographics/Sustainability.14.jpg)
 <br><br>

-Electricity & Gas Network businesses in Scotland, and their supply chain, will be key to realising our transition to a carbon neutral economy.
+Electricity & Gas Network businesses in Scotland, and their supply chain, will be key to realising our transition to a climate-neutral economy.
 We are working with these companies, as well as the wider sector and the regulator, to ensure these future plans are aligned to our vision for the sector.

 We will also work with stakeholders to develop a Food and Drink Environmental Action Plan to strengthen the industry’s contribution to tackling climate change.
 As a first step, we will host a sustainability summit by the end of 2020 to identify priorities for action.
-This will create impetus for businesses and producers to play their part in responding to our climate emergency and give them the opportunity to share current good practice.
+This will create impetus for businesses and producers to play their part in responding to our global climate emergency and give them the opportunity to share current good practice.

 New homes and buildings are already built with high standards of energy efficiency but we need to take further action.